Elections in the Netherlands: Assigning people to seats

 As a third step, the remaining seats (if there are any) are assigned to the remaining candidates, based on their order on the list.
 When candidates are elected on more than one list in this way, the candidate gets the seat on the list where he or she received the most votes.
 This is continued until every seat is assigned.
 If one of these elected candidates later decides to leave parliament, then his seat is assigned to the next person on the list of the district he 'represents'.

 An exception to the above exists in the form of lijstduwer ("list pushers"), famous people (former politicians, but also sports people) who are put on the candidate list but will not accept a seat when they get enough votes for one.
 During the municipal elections in 2006 professor Joop van Holsteyn criticised this practise, saying someone on a candidate list should also be a serious candidate.
 This view is shared by other political scientists, but less so by politicians, who say that lijstduwers are on the list not to get elected but to show that they support that party and that the fact that they are at the bottom of the list makes it obvious they are not intended to get a seat.
 Still, writer Ronald Giphart (1998) and skater Hilbert van der Duim (1994) got a municipal council seat, which Giphart refused to fill.
 Professor Rudy Andeweg says this is close to fraud because the law requires someone on the candidate list to declare in writing to be willing to fill a seat.

-An example from the municipality of Oude IJsselstreek.
-The city council elections of 2010 resulted a total of 17,852 valid votes.
-The CDA party achieved 4,440 votes.
-Of the thirty CDA candidates on the list, 22 were given at least one vote each: